yevh/VulnPlanet/README.md

 ## Contact 📧

-All suggestions write to contact@vulnplanet.com or yevhsec1@gmail.com
+All suggestions write to yevhsec1@gmail.com